Basic Intelligence

 Emergency Management Specialist

-Cognitive skills your 0201 training built — and where they transfer.
+Cognitive skills your 0201 training built — and where they transfer in civilian work.

 Pattern Recognition